Child/Teen ADHD Evaluations

-An evaluation is recommended if your child exhibits these symptoms and is struggling at home, school, and/or in other daily activities.
+How do I know if my child needs an ADHD evaluation?
+An ADHD evaluation is recommended if your child is struggling at home, school, and/or in other daily activities.
 Children who are depressed, anxious, or have experienced trauma can also exhibit symptoms that look like ADHD.
 A comprehensive evaluation will help you to understand whether these symptoms are the result of ADHD, or another mental health condition.
 An evaluation will provide you with a roadmap of how best to support your child moving forward regardless of their diagnosis.

 If you are concerned about your child’s inattention and/or hyperactivity, psychological testing can provide you with answers.
 Some common questions parents ask me: